kevin-wong/mac-settings/README.md

                        > Indicate the number of bells rung while inactive: No
 ```

-NOTE: SolarizedDark (found in this git repo) and Solarized Dark (comes with iTerm)
+NOTE: SolarizedDark (from this git repo) and Solarized Dark (comes with iTerm)
 are not the same.
 Solarized Dark's highlight color was too similar to the background
 color, so SolarizedDark has the highlight color slightly modified to increase the
 contrast.
 This is the only difference.